omegarhovega/Time-Tracker/readme.md

 <img src="Time_tracker.png" alt="Time Tracker" height="600"/>

 ## Features ✨
-- Focus on key daily tasks you want to complete
+- Minimal design to allow you to focus on key daily tasks you want to complete
-- Time block scheduling to outline your day
+- Flexible time block scheduling to outline your day
-- Interactive UI with drag-and-drop support
+- Interactive UI with drag-and-drop support to easily change your schedule on the fly
 - Calendar navigation to plan different days and review your progress

 ## Installation 🚀